syncfusion-content/angularjs-docs/angularjs/PivotGrid/Relational-Export.md

 ### Exporting complete data on Paging

-If paging is enabled, you can export the complete data by enabling the `enableCompleteDataExport` property.
+When paging is enabled, you can export the complete data by enabling the `enableCompleteDataExport` property.
 It is supported in both types of JSON and PivotEngine export and it is applicable for all kinds of exporting formats available in PivotGrid.

 {% highlight html %}